MatthewWertman/guidebot-class/README.md

 # DISCLAIMER
 While some newer features are kept intact, A LOT of the base code has been changed.
 Please use the updated boilerplate from the Idiot's guide community as this is a considerably stripped down version.
 The modified boilerplate is essentially an recreation of an older version that I am more used to.
 This is not a replacement for the current boilerplate as it is mainly used for my personal projects.
-This will rarely be updated.

 ## boilerplate-class.js